 Does Your Cat Have a Tapeworm?

-Contrary to popular belief, anemia and rectal bleeding are not common symptoms of feline tapeworms.
-If your pet is experiencing weakness or rectal bleeding, see your veterinarian immediately.
+Contrary to popular belief, rectal bleeding is not a common symptom of feline tapeworms.
+More intense infestations can lead to anemia, lethargy and irritability.
+If your pet is experiencing any of these symptoms, see your veterinarian immediately.

 Treating a tapeworm in your cat is usually as easy as giving him a pill.
 Your vet will usually prescribe a single-dose of de-worming medication, and once the worm is dead, the intestine will absorb it.
 That's it!
 Treating tapeworms in cats is simple compared to other intestinal parasites.